 How do you plan to market your product?
 What is your sales strategy?
 Explain how you will market, or promote your business.
 Once again, it helps to do a research on the market and your competitors.

 - Funding Request

 Outline your current funding needs, then include your expected funding in the next years.
 This section may be optional if you’re planning to ask outside for your business funding, which is really probable.
 This covers the financial aspect of your business and how you plan to use or using the budget you acquire.

 - Financial Projection

 A financial projection is a record of your business’ past and projected income.
-Summarize each part in easily understandable sentences and since we’re dealing with number, you can also present visual graphs or charts.
-As part of the documentations, you’ll also need your balance sheets, cash flow statements and income statements.
+Summarize each part in easily understandable sentences and since we’re dealing with numbers, you can also present visual graphs or charts.
+As part of the documentation, you’ll also need your balance sheets, cash flow statements, and income statements.

 That’s about it, these are things you need in order to write a business plan.
-If the need arise, revise your business plan to keep it updated.
+If the need arises, revise your business plan to keep it updated.